 Yellowstone is the world’s first national park (and that in itself should be a good enough reason to visit!)
-But just in case it’s not, we’ve put together a list of great things to do in Yellowstone National Park alongside essential visitor info such as where to stay and the best time to visit Yellowstone to help plan your trip.
+But just in case it’s not, we’ve put together a list of great things to do in Yellowstone National Park alongside essential visitor info such as where to stay and the best time to visit Yellowstone and where to stay Yellowstone to help plan your trip.
 Keep scrolling to find out what to do in Yellowstone which includes colorful hot springs, mudpots, and geysers alongside hiking trails which take you to mountains, forests, rivers, waterfalls and lakes.
 The wildlife in Yellowstone NP is also abundant, but with over 3,000 square miles (over 7,500 square km) of habitat available, seeing some animals usually involves both luck and timing.
 Hopefully our Yellowstone Travel Guide can give you some inside tips to help maximize your chances!

 A Guest Post by Jamie Joyner of Photo Jeepers